Subscribe to receive study tips and our free eBook 📖

 They honestly think that they have enough time, but they are usually wrong.
 They start too late, get behind, and end up cutting corners.
 Catching up is almost impossible.
 Stress goes up.
 Grades go down.
 Sound familiar?

 If you tell me you’re struggling in college, the first question I am going to ask you is this:

 Do you have time for college?

 I don’t mean generally, I mean precisely.
 Do you?

-In the video above I show you how to really understand your time.
+In the video below, I’ll show you how to really understand your time.
 Your goal is to know how and where you use your time to the minute.
-More importantly, you’ll know exactly how much study time you have each day AND are willing to commit to.
+More importantly, you’ll know exactly how much time you have available and are willing to commit to studying.